seblemaguer/flexeval/INSTANCE.md

 ###### next Type

 If type is `string`:
-  Name of one of your stages, except this one, that you want show to your user after this stage.
+  The name of one of the stages, this stage will be display when the user trigger the action to go to the next stage.

 If type is `object`:

   Each property is the name of a road.
-  The value associate to each property is the name of one of the stage.
+  The value associate to each property is the name of one of the stages.
-  Each road is link to one of the stage defined in the application.
+  Each road is link to one of the stages.

+Example:

   structure.json
   ```